K-Stability of Fano spherical varieties: Test configurations of spherical varieties

 \begin{defn} The \emph{moment polytope} $\Delta_L$ of $L$ \emph{with respect to} $B$ is defined as the closure of $\bigcup_{r\in \mathbb{N}^*} \Delta_r/r$ in $\mathfrak{X}(T) \otimes \mathbb{R}$. \end{defn}

 Even though it is not clear from the definition, $\Delta_L$ is a polytope.
-More precisely, we may recall the explicit relation between $\Delta_L$ and the polytope associated to a Cartier divisor whose associated sheaf is $L$.
-Choose $s$ a global $B$-semi-invariant section of $L$, so that the zero divisor $d$ of $s$ is an ample $B$-invariant Cartier divisor.
-Let $\chi(s)$ be the character of $B$ defined by $s$.
+More precisely, we may recall the explicit relation between $\Delta_L$ and the polytope associated to a Cartier divisor whose associated line bundle is $L$.
+Fix a linearization of $L$, and choose a global $B$-semi-invariant section $s$ of $L$, so that the zero divisor $d$ of $s$ is an ample $B$-invariant Cartier divisor.
+Let $\mu_s$ be the character of $B$ defined by $s$, that is, such that $b\cdot s(b^{-1} \cdot x) = \mu_s(b) s(x)$ for all $x\in X$.

-\begin{prop}{(\cite[Proposition 3.3]{Bri89}, see also \cite[Section 5.3]{Bria})} The moment polytope $\Delta_L$ of $L$ and the polytope $\Delta_d$ associated to $d$ are related by $\Delta_L = \chi(s)+\Delta_d$. \end{prop}
+\begin{prop}{(\cite[Proposition 3.3]{Bri89}, see also \cite[Section 5.3]{Bria})} The moment polytope $\Delta_L$ of $L$ and the polytope $\Delta_d$ associated to $d$ are related by $\Delta_L = \mu_s+\Delta_d$. \end{prop}